 1. Track KPIs and Translate Them into Action Plans

-Peter Drucker once said, “What gets measured gets managed.”
+The great Peter Drucker once said, “What gets measured gets managed.”

-So ask yourself whether you’re measuring the right KPIs – that is, the metrics that are actually leading indicators of your performance.
+But don’t just ask yourself if you’re measuring KPIs, ask yourself whether you’re measuring the right KPIs – that is, the metrics that are actually leading indicators of your performance.

-What impact are these metrics having on your revenue growth?
+For example, you should ask yourself: What impact are these metrics having on your revenue growth?
 What is your customer churn?
 Is your pipeline big enough to actually meet your growth milestones?
 What are the acquisition levers you can pull if it’s not?

 2. Manage Your Expenses Relative to Revenue